Congratulations! You are near the completion of your studies and are eligible for graduation from Manchester University in 2017.

 - successful practices on the job

 Graduates will receive a diploma cover during Commencement ceremonies, a common practice among colleges and universities.
-Once graduates complete their academic work, settle any remaining financial obligations to MU, and complete Federal Loan Exit Counseling, their diplomas will be available for pickup or mailing beginning at 8 a.m.
-Wednesday, May 25.
+Once graduates complete their academic work, settle any remaining financial obligations to MU, and complete Federal Loan Exit Counseling, their diplomas will be available for pickup or mailing on a date to be determined.
 Please contact the Office of the Registrar if you have questions about the completion of academic requirements..

 Best wishes as you approach this milestone!